 - Easier to maintain

-- Chances of breakage is higher than conventional metal braces
+- Chances of breakage are higher than conventional metal braces

 - Can take up stains and change color